 The Blood Cancer Alliance is establishing a Blood Cancer Alliance Industry Forum.
 The forum will be a six monthly meeting of Blood Cancer Alliance members at which our industry partners will be invited to discuss the work of the Blood Cancer Alliance, the policy environment and future plans of the Alliance.

-Minutes from upcoming forum meetings will be available here.
+Non-confidential minutes from upcoming forum meetings will be available here.

 Our position on working with the pharmaceutical industry

 This policy sets out five clear principles which govern how we work with pharmaceutical companies.